xbeat/Machine-Learning/README.md

 Graph Neural Networks (GNNs) have emerged as a powerful tool for analyzing and categorizing research papers.
 By representing papers and their relationships as nodes and edges in a graph, GNNs can capture complex patterns and dependencies, leading to more accurate categorization.

+## Comparing Ensemble Methods!
+Boosting, Bagging, and Stacking

+Introduction to Ensemble Methods

+Ensemble methods combine multiple models to create a stronger predictor.
+This approach leverages the collective wisdom of several weaker learners to improve overall performance and robustness.
+The three main types of ensemble methods we'll explore are Bagging, Boosting, and Stacking.
+Each method has its unique characteristics and applications in machine learning.

 ## Stochastic Synapse Networks and Hierarchical Multi-task Learning in Python

 Introduction to Stochastic Synapse Networks